GALILEO AND THE BIBLE

 The Alleged Contradiction

 In the seventeenth century the mathematician-scientist, Galileo Galilei (1564-1642) defended the heliocentric hypothesis, according to which the sun was at the center of the universe, and that the earth and the other planets moved around it.
-This hypothesis was regarded as revolutionary because it contradicted the long-standing geocentric theory of Aristotle, who stated that the earth was at the center of the universe, and that all heavenly bodies, including the sun, moved around it.
-The geocentric theory was at that time the prevailing theory accepted by many scientists, philosophers and the common folk simply because its teaching could be confirmed by common observation.
-Even the theologians were comfortable with the geocentric theory because many passages in Holy Scripture are in agreement with it.
+This hypothesis was regarded as revolutionary because it contradicted the long-standing geocentric theory of Aristotle, who stated that the earth was at the center of the universe and that all heavenly bodies, including the sun, moved around it.
+The geocentric theory was at that time the prevailing theory accepted by many scientists, philosophers, and the common folk simply because its teaching could be confirmed by common observation.
+Even the theologians were comfortable with the geocentric theory because many passages in the Holy Scripture are in agreement with it.
 For example, the following biblical passages make sense under a geocentric model of the universe:

 "Then Joshua spoke to the Lord, in the day that he delivered the Amorite in the sight of the children of Israel, and he said before them: Move not, O sun, toward Gibeon, nor you, O moon, toward the valley of Ajalon.
 The sun and the moon stood still, till the people revenged themselves of their enemies."
 (Jos 10:12-13)

 "One generation passes away, and another generation comes: but the earth stands forever.
 The sun rises, and goes down, and returns to its place: and there rising again, makes its round by the south, and turns again to the north: the spirit goes forward surveying all places round about, and returns to his circuits."
 (Qo 1:4-6)

 “Who has founded the earth upon its own bases: it shall not be moved for ever and ever.”
 (Ps 104:5)